 Before Pursuit, Bill produced for one of the nation’s largest commercial real estate firms, Trammell Crow Company (TCC), for eight years.
 He held numerous positions and his last responsibilities at TCC included the execution of Trammell Crow’s retail development efforts in the State of Florida wherein he delivered build-to-suit developments for Walgreen’s Company.
 Before that, Bill was in TCC’s brokerage division where his primary responsibility was serving as Real Estate Field Representative for ExxonMobil Corporation.
 For this account, Bill acquired and disposed of more than 25 ExxonMobil assets while gaining critical experience in environmentally impacted real estate.

 Bill is a graduate of the University of Michigan and previously served as a Planning Commissioner for Shelby Township in Michigan.
-Recently, Bill was appointed to the Zoning Board of Appeals for Rochester Hills and the Public Safety and Infrastructure Technical Review Committee and previously served on that city’s Brownfield Redevelopment Authority.
-More recently, Bill was elected Vice Chairman of the Board of Directors for Sacred Heart Rehabilitation Center and was a guest speaker at the the Ross School of Business at the University of Michigan.
+Recently, Bill was elected Chairman of the Zoning Board of Appeals for Rochester Hills and and previously served on that city’s Brownfield Redevelopment Authority and Public Safety and Infrastructure Technical Review Committee.
+Last year, Bill was elected Chairman of the Board of Directors for Sacred Heart Rehabilitation Center and was a guest speaker at the Ross School of Business at the University of Michigan.